edaena/bailaloop-support/README.md

 ---

 ## ❓ Frequently Asked Questions

-**Q: Can I import videos from my camera roll?**
-A: BailaLoop uses the Files app for video import.
-You can save videos to Files and then open them in BailaLoop.

 **Q: Does BailaLoop support slow motion or playback speed controls?**
 A: Yes, you can watch videos at 0.5x